Planning a Black Tie wedding

 What is ‘black tie’?

 Black tie is just that - etiquette dictates it’s a black bow tie accompanied by black trousers and usually a black dinner jacket, though this can be swapped out for a white DJ if you’re feeling a bit boujie.
 Also, the clue is in the name…. dinner jacket suggests these weddings are held later in the day.
-Black tie weddings have grown in popularity in the UK undoubtedly because of two things; 1. good old Instagram, and 2. the continuing rise in American influence in the UK.
-In the United States, weddings are often held later in the day (think late afternoon/early evening) and so a dinner jacket doesn’t sound so crazy now, does it.
+Black tie weddings have skyrocketed in popularity in the UK in the last few years, it has been very on-trend.
+They’ve taken a lead from the US, where weddings are often held later in the day (think late afternoon/early evening) and so a ‘dinner jacket’ doesn’t sound so crazy now, does it.
 So just bear in mind whether your 12noon ceremony at a pub really suits a sophisticated black tie aesthetic.
 No shade here whatever you decide, but it’s always advisable to run with a relevant theme.

 Now here’s the rub.
 Do I love black tie?
 Well, yes and no. I totally appreciate the aesthetic, a well-fitted dinner jacket / tuxedo undoubtedly looks fab on just about anybody, whether it’s a tall dark handsome fella to a drop dead androgynous look for females or those who identify otherwise.